jennego/dressage/README.md

 - add data (dressage tests) - several more seeds still need to be created
 - Test and secure api
-- add association to similar tests  - TO DO - one test to many lists of tests?
-Or search?
-Or filter?
 - figure out auto complete (low priority - maybe wait for SPA?)s
 - Add filter by Year, Org_Name (add function to do it)
 - Seed tests 1-4 level
-- Add current - true/false to filer and show pages
+- Add current - true/false to filter and show pages